-(b) Except as permitted in this article, no managed care plan shall make any arrangement with any other person which has the purpose or effect of restraining trade unreasonably or of substantially lessening competition in the business of insurance.
+(b) Except as permitted in this article, no managed care plan shall make any arrangement with any other person that has the purpose or effect of restraining trade unreasonably or of substantially lessening competition in the business of insurance.

-§431: -110 Information to be furnished enrollees; hearings and appeals of enrollees.
-Every managed care plan which makes its own rates, within a reasonable time after receiving written request therefor and upon payment of such reasonable charges as it may make, shall furnish to any enrollee affected by a rate made by it or to the authorized representative of the enrollee, all pertinent information as to the rate.
+§431: -109 Information to be furnished enrollees; hearings and appeals of enrollees.
+Every managed care plan that makes its own rates, within a reasonable time after receiving written request therefore and upon payment of reasonable charges as it may make, shall furnish to any enrollee affected by a rate made by it or to the authorized representative of the enrollee, all pertinent information as to the rate; provided that the managed care plan shall not be required to disclose supporting information and supplementary rating information protected pursuant to section 431: -105(d).

-§431: -111 False or misleading information.
+§431: -110 False or misleading information.
 No person or organization shall wilfully withhold information from or knowingly give false or misleading information to the commissioner, any statistical agency designated by the commissioner, or any managed care plan, which will affect the rates or premiums chargeable under this article.
-Violation of this section shall subject the one guilty of the violation to the penalties provided in section 431: -112.
+Violation of this section shall subject the one guilty of the violation to the penalties provided in section 431: -111.

-§431: -112 Penalties. (a) If the commissioner finds that any person or organization has violated any provision of this article, the commissioner may impose a penalty of not more than \$500 for each violation; provided that if the commissioner finds the violation to be wilful, the commissioner may impose a penalty of not more than \$5,000 for each violation.
+§431: -111 Penalties. (a) If the commissioner finds that any person or organization has violated any provision of this article, the commissioner may impose a penalty of not more than \$500 for each violation; provided that if the commissioner finds the violation to be wilful, the commissioner may impose a penalty of not more than \$5,000 for each violation.
 The penalties may be in addition to any other penalty provided by law.
 For purposes of this section, any managed care plan using a rate for which the managed care plan has failed to file the rate, supplementary rating information, underwriting rules or guides, or supporting information as required by this article, shall have committed a separate violation for each day the failure to file continues.